WireMock-Net/WireMock.Net/README.md

 * Per-request conditional proxying
 * Stateful behaviour simulation
 * Response templating / transformation using Handlebars and extensions
-* Can be used locally or in CI/CD scenarios.
+* Can be used locally or in CI/CD scenarios

 ## Info
 | | |